spalathingal/serif-health-takehome/README.md

 ## Outputs
-Your output should be the list of URLs corresponding to Anthem's New York State PPO network.
+Your output should be the list of machine readable file URLs corresponding to Anthem's PPO in New York state.
 Make sure to read through the hints and pointers section before declaring your solution complete.

 ## Hints and Pointers
 As you start working with the index, you'll quickly notice that the index file itself is extremly large, data is very frequently repeated, plan information seems to be named after small businesses in various regions around the country, and that there are a handful of different url styles.